TheodoreEhrenborg/tiny_stories_sae/README.md

+# TinyStories Finetune
+Finetunes a TinyStories model
-This repo finetunes a tinystories model so that many of the characters are called Einstein.
+so that many of the characters are called Einstein.

-Works, but still unpolished

-# Installation
+## Installation
 1. Build the container with `./build.sh`
 2. Enter the container with `./run.sh`.
 If you have GPUs, instead use `./run.sh --gpus all`

-# Inference
+## Inference

 The following command (inside the container) will prompt the standard TinyStories model with